Toolo/toolocarrental/README.md

 - Build with: npm run build
 - Deploy on github pages
 - Fix error with CORS by updating to JSONP
+- Deploy to Heroku due to errors with non-secure requests from HTTPs to HTTP